 - Assist with Leadership Group community events such as the Silicon Valley Turkey Trot.

 - Develop a collaborative working relationship with local elected officials, partner nonprofit organizations, and local jurisdictions in Silicon Valley.

-- Accommodate occasional early morning, evening and weekend commitments.
+- Accommodate early morning and evening commitments.

-- Represent the Leadership Group on various boards, committees, organizations and task forces as appropriate.
+- Represent the Leadership Group on various boards, committees, organizations and task forces, as appropriate.

 - Represent the Leadership Group at public and private forums including conferences, press conferences, hearings and receptions.

-- Undergraduate degree in a relevant field such as law, policy, business, or computer science.
+- Undergraduate degree in a relevant field

 Strong preference will be given to candidates with:

 - Experience working for a public policy association

 - Experience working on education policy (early education through workforce development)

 - Relationships with California/Bay Area lawmakers, municipal elected officials, and area business and non-profit executives